Why Choose Our Lady of Mercy?

 My son had no problem transitioning to middle school due to the organization skills and depth of learning he received in 5th grade from Miss Degnan.

-My son will have no problem writing a paper in high school and college because of the phenomenal education he received in 8th grade from Mrs. Read.
+My son will have no problem writing a paper in high school and college because of the phenomenal education he received in at Mercy.

 2) It goes from K-8.
 I did not want to put more turmoil in my child's life at a time when they are going through so much.
 The transition to middle school was easy and it gave them a leadership role in the school.